fediverse-devnet/feditest/docs/plan/index.md

 * That is a single framework from which all tests can be run;

-* That contains “single-app tests”, meaning tests that run against a single Fediverse app (e.g. to check whether the app publishes actor files correctly);
+* That contains **“single-app tests”**, meaning tests that run against a single Fediverse app (e.g. to check whether the app publishes actor files correctly);

-* That contains “interop tests”, meaning tests in which two apps are tested against each other (e.g. to check whether a post made in app A will appear in the timeline of a follower using app B);
+* That contains **“interop tests”**, meaning tests in which two apps are tested against each other (e.g. to check whether a post made in app A will appear in the timeline of a follower using app B without corruption in the payload);

 * Where tests are typically defined independently of the tested app (e.g. does a post made in app A appear in the timeline of a follower using app B, where the test can